warhuhn/warhuhn-spark-template-jtwig/README.md

 It currently only supports a Map<String, Object> as a model for the view and templates are to be required to be inside a /templates folder in the Java classpath.

+When extending templates, the paths are relative to the current template.

 Examples
 --------